 Links on Android Authority may earn us a commission.
 Learn more.

 Succession has been building massive buzz since it premiered on HBO in 2018.
 The show is appointment viewing, and for good reason.
 It’s one of the best series on TV.
-But if you’re looking for shows like Succession to check out while waiting for new episodes, it can be hard to match.
+But if you’re looking for shows like Succession to check out while waiting for season four, it can be hard to match.

 Succession follows the Roy clan, a family of spoiled rich kids vying to take over the family media conglomerate from their stern father.
 The show feels like it captures everything that’s wrong with the world, all condensed into one over-privileged family.
 And somehow it’s still tremendous (pitch black) fun to watch.

 So what are some shows like Succession you can stream?
 Between family infighting, rich people misbehaving, and power struggles, you do have a few to choose from across US streaming services.
 Read on for our top 13 picks.

 Described as a red-state Succession by Vox, Yellowstone certainly has some major points of overlap with the HBO series.
 Emily Van Der Werff points to some notable plot similarities (but the shows premiered simultaneously, so no one’s ripping anyone off).
 These include a gruff patriarch to a moneyed dynasty, his bickering brood of potential heirs, and even some supporting players with conspicuous similarities to Succession’s Tom and cousin Greg.